Sparks-MG/PatentData_TopicModelling/README.md

     - To train the lda model for each patent section and classify the csv dataset to the latent topics `python model/train_LDA_model.py`
-	- To create the word clouad visualizations
+	- To create the word cloud visualizations
         `python wordClouds/visualize_LDA_model_wordcloud.py`

 3. Run the following command in the app's directory to run your web app.